JunYuHuang/INFO4235-Project/README.md

 - Migrate DetailScreen state from React to Redux
 - Add additional loading screen from initial startup
 - Update LoadingDisplay to use a animated, rotating icon or jpeg image
+- Add SQLite functionality for saving data to local persistent storage